 Sandboarding (sometimes also referred to as sand surfing or dune boarding) is an extreme sport similar to snowboarding which is practiced on sand dunes rather than snow.
 A special board, called a sandboard, is used to ski on sandy terrains, although sand slates are also sometimes used.
-While still relatively hip and hardly recognised as “official” sports, both sand boarding and sand sledding have gained much popularity over the past couple of decades and have now become a tourist attraction for desert locations worldwide, with sandboarding spots also being artificially created on beach destinations and inside of cities away from deserted areas.
+While still niche activities and hardly recognized as “official” sports, both sand boarding and sand sledding have gained much popularity over the past couple of decades and have now become a tourist attraction for desert locations worldwide, with sandboarding spots also being artificially created on beach destinations and inside of cities away from deserted areas.
 Popular sandboarding destinations are Peru, Australia and South Africa, while specialized facilities or “sandboarding parks” have been built in Florence, Oregon and Hirschau, Germany – where the Sandboarding World Championships are held yearly.

 How to sandboard